 Click on a cog to check out a wide range of research on each EBL skill…

-or just put the kettle on and just read a simple summary of each skill below.
+or read a simple summary of each skill below.

 Collaboration - Evidence Based Learning skill number 1 - shown by a green cog wheel.